 - Bonsai trunk chopping – used to add taper to your tree

-- Bonsai trunk bending – used to add bends in your tree – particularly useful for styles like cascade, semi-cascade, or informal upright bonsai styles which have a lot of movement in them.
+- Bonsai trunk bending – used to add bends in your tree – particularly useful for styles like cascade, semi-cascade, or informal upright bonsai styles with a lot of movement.

-- Growing out a sacrifice branch – This will thicken up the size of the trunk of the tree over a few years by growing out an excess branch.
+- Growing out a sacrifice branch – This will thicken up the size of the tree’s trunk over a few years by growing out an excess branch.

-Developing a thick, stylish, and tapered bonsai trunk will be vital to transforming your current oak tree into an oak bonsai.
-As this process can be challenging I would recommend looking at my bespoke post on the topic here.
+Developing a thick, stylish, tapered bonsai trunk will transform your current oak tree into an oak bonsai.
+As this process can be challenging, I recommend looking at my bespoke post here.

-Just be aware that developing a strong trunk for a slow-growing bonsai species such as oak can take between 8 to 10 years if growing your oak bonsai tree from an acorn.
+Just be aware that developing a strong trunk for a slow-growing bonsai species such as oak can take 8 to 10 years if you grow your oak bonsai tree from an acorn.

 Wire your tree

-After a few years of tree trunk development, you will have a strong tree trunk that will start to resemble a bonsai tree.
+After a few years of tree trunk development, you will have a strong tree trunk resembling a bonsai tree.

-Next up then we need to undertake the same process for the branches of your tree.
+Next up, we need to undertake the same process for the branches of your tree.

 To wire your oak tree bonsai:

-Remove any excess foliage from your tree to make it easier to see the branches you are wiring – this can be done with a sharp pair of scissors.
+Remove any excess foliage from your tree to make it easier to see the branches you are wiring – this can be done with scissors.

 Single wire any secondary or tertiary branches.

-Simply wrap your wire around the middle part of the trunk so that it can reach multiple branches and then wrap the branches at a 45-degree angle.
+Wrap your wire around the middle part of the trunk to reach multiple branches, then wrap the branches at a 45-degree angle.